-Snow covered peaks, Beas River flowing at a frantic pace and peaceful surroundings.
+Covered peaks, the Beas River flowing at a frantic pace and peaceful surroundings!
 Well, that’s Himachal Pradesh for you.
 The land of Gods and Goddesses (Devbhoomi).
-Who can blame the Gods, who wouldn’t want to settle here?
-After all it’s difficult to find someone who doesn’t get excited and enthralled by the astounding beauty of big snow covered mountains and rivers.
+Who wouldn’t want to visit such a wonderful place?
+After all, it’s difficult to find someone who doesn’t get excited and enthralled by the astounding beauty of big snow-covered mountains and rivers.

 In the humble abode of the Himalayas, surrounded by the monstrous peaks of Rohtang Pass and Spiti (which lie further up the road) lies the breathtakingly beautiful town of Manali.
 Owing to its scenic beauty and weather (which stays almost cool throughout the year) it is a year-round magnet for tourists across the country.
-People from different places and even overseas flood the streets of Manali irrespective of the time of the year.
-It contributes a major chunk in the revenue generated in Himachal tourism.
+People from different places and even overseas, flood the streets of Manali irrespective of the time of the year.
+It contributes a major chunk to the revenue generated by Himachal tourism.

-Over the years with certain hippie villages (around Manali) coming into limelight, the town is constantly jam-packed with backpackers and adventurers who visit the town for adventure sports, partying, and not to forget to get a taste of snow.
-Over the years the hotels and motels in the main town have increased many fold, the number approximated at present is that of 1000 such lodgings and holiday accommodations.
+Over the years certain hippie villages have come around Manali, bringing it into the limelight.
+The town is constantly jam-packed with backpackers and adventurers who visit the town for adventure sports, partying and to get a taste of snow.
+Over the years the hotels and motels in the main town have increased a lot, the number approximated at present is around 1000 lodgings and holiday accommodations.

-But the streets which are filled with tourists now, the fruit laden orchards (which look staggeringly beautiful), the picturesque hamlets and the fields of wild flowers; how did they come into existence?
+The streets of Manali are filled with tourists.
+The fruit-laden orchards look staggeringly beautiful.
+The valley has picturesque hamlets and fields of wildflowers; how did they come into existence?
 Why Manali?
 What does it mean?

 Coming into Existence

-According to Hindu mythology the person who’s the progenitor of humanity in a particular aeon (kalp) is designated with the name of Manu.
-It so happened that one day, the seventh Manu named Varvasvata was taking a bath, while doing so he found a tiny fish in his bathing water.
-The fish was no ordinary fish, it told Manu to look after it and in return it would help him out in the grimmest of the hours.
-Manu being a humble man started looking after the fish and when it grew to its full size released it in the sea.
+According to Hindu mythology, the person who’s the progenitor of humanity in a particular aeon (kalp) is designated with the name of Manu.
+It so happened that one day, the seventh Manu named Varvasvata was taking a bath.
+While doing so he found a tiny fish in his bathing water.
+The fish was no ordinary fish, it told Manu to look after it and in return, it would help him out in the grimmest of the hours.
+Manu being a humble man started looking after the fish and when it grew to its full size released it into the sea.
 Before leaving, the fish warned its care-taker about a forthcoming pralaya (dissolution).
 Almost every religion has mention of certain deluge when the entire world was flooded and covered with water finishing all life.
 Subsequently, the life was started by the prophets of God, in the case of Hindus, Manu.

-When the day of mass destruction arrived, the Fish asked Manu to build an ark which is sea worthy and assemble the seven sages (Saptrishi) which are considered as the embodiment of the Supreme Being as Creator (Lord Brahma).
+When the day of mass destruction arrived, the Fish asked Manu to build an ark which is seaworthy and assemble the seven sages (Saptrishi) who are considered as the embodiment of the Supreme Being as Creator (Lord Brahma).

-With its breath-taking beauty and peaceful existence it’s only appropriate that human life on earth began at this legendary cradle, presently famous by the name Manali.
-So ironically, it’s us, who’ve come into existence because of Manali.
+With its breathtaking beauty and peaceful existence, it’s only appropriate that human life on earth began at this legendary cradle.
+So ironically, we came into existence because of Manali.

 Major Places to visit in Manali

-Manali is a place best suited for people of age groups having varied tastes.
-There are lots of places to visit in Manali like temples of Lord Manu, Bijli Mahadev and Hidimba Devi are flocked with people from across the country throughout the year.
-Those who are more attached with nature and wildlife tend to visit the Manali Wildlife Sanctuary, Pin Valley National Park and Great Himalayan national Park for a touch of wildlife and get a glimpse of their favourite birds and animals.
-Trekkers and Backpackers find solace in Salang valley and Rohtang Pass where they can enjoy various adventure sports like skiing, paragliding, mountain climbing etc. along with the perks of enjoying the marvellous scenic beauty of mountains wrapped in the blanket of snow.
+Manali is a place best suited for people of all age groups and varied tastes.
+There are lots of places to visit in Manali like temples of Lord Manu, Bijli Mahadev, and Hidimba Devi, which are flocked with people from across the country throughout the year.
+Those who are more attached to nature and wildlife tend to visit the Manali Wildlife Sanctuary, Pin Valley National Park and Great Himalayan National Park for a touch of wildlife and get a glimpse of their favorite birds and animals.
+Trekkers and Backpackers find solace in Salang Valley and Rohtang Pass where they can enjoy various adventure sports like skiing, paragliding, mountain climbing etc. along with the perks of enjoying the marvelous scenic beauty of mountains wrapped with a blanket of snow.

-On the way to Manali the road crosses through various mesmerizing sights of Pandoh Dam and Bhrigu Lake which makes the journey even more excitable.
-Within the Manali town there is a Buddhist monastery and a Chinese market also which caters large number of tourists.
-Old Manali has always been the favourite among the visitors for the variety of old and classic restaurants and hotels there.
+On the way to Manali, the road crosses through various mesmerizing sights of Pandoh Dam and Bhrigu Lake which makes the journey even more exciting.
+Within the Manali Town, there is a Buddhist monastery and a Chinese market also which caters to a large number of tourists.
+Old Manali has always been the favorite among the visitors for the variety of old and classic restaurants and hotels.

 Both Christmas and New Year are celebrated with great exuberance in Manali.
 With all the hotels and guesthouses putting up lights for these big occasions, the town where, it’s believed, that human life began, is decorated for the advent of the New Year.